codilime/trex-ansible/README.md

 ## Description

+WARNING: This is early work in progress stage.
+It does only some of intented funcionality and may be full of bugs.
+Be aware of that.

 This repo includes Ansible code to setup/download/install [TRex Traffic Generator](https://trex-tgn.cisco.com).
 It uses custom Docker image, built on top of CentOS.
 It should run on modern Ubuntu, CentOS, Fedora (however in case of Fedora - you may need to enforce `ansible_python_interpreter=python3` and tune or disable SELinux).
 It will not work on Debian.

 Bear in mind that running TRex in docker container requires root privileges due to fact that it needs to compile and insert DPDK module (thus kernel headers must exist in /usr/src of host).
 It also needs configure or replace existing network device drivers.
 Thus, it's runs privileged and with all Linux CAPs included.
 You're warned now.